-Have you been thinking of changing your beard style?
-Beards often allow us to experiment with different angles of our face, drawing focus on cheekbones or creating a pointed chin.
+So many beard styles allow us to experiment with different angles of our face, drawing focus on cheekbones or creating a pointed chin.
 Both ducktail and pointed beard styles create this look, but they’re slightly different.

-The ducktail beard is one of those technically styled beards that defines the shape of your face.
-When styled professionally, the ducktail style should elongate your face and bottom part of your chin.
+The ducktail beard is one of those technically styled beards that define the shape of your face.
+When styled professionally, the ducktail style should elongate your face and the bottom part of your chin.

 A ducktail beard is when facial hair is styled to resemble a duck’s tail at the chin, grooming the beard hair into a point that extends the chin and jaw.